JonathanPierce/Algae/README.md

 1. Clone the algae repo.
 2. Set up a corpus.
 See the section below.
+3. Make sure that clang and libclang are installed (along with python binding).
+Many built-in processors require this.
-3. Set up your detectors and configuration file.
+4. Set up your detectors and configuration file.

 Then, run algae as follows from your algae folder: